thejessicafelts/job-seeker/README.md

 ### 3. Create the Configuration File

 Create a file named `config.json` in the root of your repository.
 This file should contain your search criteria and API credentials.
-A sample configuration file is provided in the repository as `sampleConfig.json`; you can rename it to `config.json` and update the values as needed.
+A sample configuration file is provided in the repository as `sampleConfig.json`; you should rename it to `config.json` and update the values as needed.
+A sample file for processed URLs is also provided in the repository as `sampleProcessedUrls.txt`; you should rename it to `processed_urls.txt`.

 Below is an example configuration: